protocol/launchpad/README.md

 See the staging stite at: [https://empty-poetry-5978.on.fleek.co/](https://empty-poetry-5978.on.fleek.co/)

-**!Important** The default branch for this repository is **gitbook** not _main_.
-The published version of this is the gitbook branch, and other branches should be synced to the gitbook branch.
+**!Important** The default branch for this repository is **main** for the curriculum published on curriulum.pl-launchpad.io.
+The content published on Gitbook at https://protocol-labs.gitbook.io/launchpad-curriculum is configured & published from the **gitbook** branch.

 ## Contributing to the Launchpad Curriculum